tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 2. The IT Solution (A2)
 3. The Implementation Plan (A3 and A3a)

-It is not assessed, but you are writing for an uninformed reader -the client needing your expertise.
-Explain what's wrong with their situation, why your solution is the fix, and how you'll implement that solution.
+Evaluators will not assess your writing style, but you should write for an uninformed reader -the client needing your expertise.
+Explain what's wrong with their situation, why your solution is the fix, and how you'll implement it.

-Keeping an uninformed reader in mind may help you understand why the Proposal Overview could extend for several pages.
+Keeping an uninformed reader in mind may help you understand why the Proposal Overview could extend to several pages.
 Imagine explaining the project to a non-technical friend.
 Adopting more accessible language requires explaining terms and concepts customarily taken for granted, which creates content.
 Also, WGU evaluators need to understand the problem at hand, the organizational environment in which it exists, what might or might not work as a solution, and how you will implement the solution.
 These sections introduce them to your project and provide the context by which they assess other areas.

 ```{tip}
 - Write these sections last to ensure your overview accurately summarizes your project.